 In other words, these factors directly or indirectly affect the demand for the commodity in the market.
 This can also be written as

-These factors drive the demand for the commodities and also, growth of the economy, providing other things remain unchanged.
 An organization should understand the impact of these determinants of the demand.
 Some of these are explained as under :

 It is the most important determinant.
 It affects the demand for goods at a large extent.
 As the law of demand, there is an inverse relationship between the price of commodity and Qd. the Qd increases with a reduction in price, assuming other things constant and vice versa.